 In addition to ensuring that all shelter cats and kittens are spayed or neutered prior to adoption, CAT also provides low-cost spay and neuter services for cats whose owners are struggling financially.
 Our clinic performs between 800-1,000 low-cost surgeries for owned cats each year.

-Nearly 600 volunteers are part of a CAT community that works together every day to help make life better for homeless cats and kittens.
+More than 600 volunteers are part of a CAT community that works together every day to help make life better for homeless cats and kittens.
 Volunteers contribute their time, skills, and talents in areas as varied as socializing cats one-on-one to raising awareness at outreach events.

 With the support of our donors, CAT helps local cat owners feed their beloved feline companions.
 We currently partner with Washington County Meals on Wheels to provide cat food to homebound clients and senior citizens on fixed income.
 The Cat Food Bank is 100% donation driven, and donations of dry or canned cat food are always welcome!